Peorð: Etymology

-No word similar to peorð is known in Old English.
-According to a 9th-century manuscript (Codex Vindobonensis 795), the letter of the Gothic alphabet p (based on a Greek Π) is called "pertra."
-As this name is reconstructed to *pairþra, it could be related to peorð, but its meaning is similarly unknown.
+Analog or related names may exist in other alphabets.
+According to a 9th-century manuscript (Codex Vindobonensis 795), the letter p of the Gothic alphabet 𐍀 (based on the Greek Pi Π) is called pertra.
+When reconstructed to earlier period Gothic, the name becomes *paírþra, which could be related to peorð, but its meaning is similarly unknown.
+Coincidentally, the Dalecarlian rune name for p was documented by Johannes Bureus as the similarly formed pir.